How to Choose the Best SSID for Your Wi-Fi

 - Guest networks should be configured on the same equipment as the main Wi-Fi network to avoid creating interference between the two.

-- If you don’t have band steering, consider having two SSIDs for your guests as well.
+- If you do not have band steering, consider having two SSIDs for your guests as well.

 Note that having a large number of SSIDs on the same access point may negatively affect performance.
-Don’t overdo it and create multiple categories of users.
+We advise you not to overdo it and create multiple categories of users.

 4. Make Your Network Name(s) Visible

-For simplicity, guest networks should always be visible, or you will likely end up spending an inordinate amount of time on helping your guests connect to the network.
+For convenience, guest networks should always be visible, or you will likely end up spending an inordinate amount of time on helping your guests connect to the network.

 Hiding your main network’s SSID is often recommended as a security measure.
 However, consider that:

-- A Wi-Fi scanner will still be able to detect your network.
+- Any Wi-Fi scanner will still be able to detect your network.

 - Hiding your SSID may negatively affect performance, because more requests are required to connect.